Exclusive Distributorship Agreement

 You’ve invented a product and now you’re ready to take it to market.
-But before you jump into an exclusive distributorship agreement with the first person who shows interest in your product, there are a few things you need to know first.
+But don’t jump into an exclusive distributorship agreement with the first person who shows interest in your product.
+There are a few things you need to know first.

-1. Never grant exclusives without guarantees – The first thing everyone will ask when they approach you about selling your product is whether they can have an exclusive or not.
-I can’t really blame them for asking, because if they are going to put a lot of time and money into your product, they want to know that they have an exclusive to sell it and keep competition away.
+The first thing everyone will ask when they approach you about selling your product is whether they can have an exclusive or not.
+I can’t really blame them for asking.
+Because if they are going to put a lot of time and money into your product, they want to know that they have an exclusive to sell it and keep competition away.

 In the beginning I used to do that without asking for guarantees upfront.
 Big mistake.
 When people think they have an exclusive for your product they can take their sweet time and never even sell your product.
 After all, they have an exclusive locked up for no consideration upfront.
 And this means that while they do take their time, you’ve technically locked up an entire country or region and can’t sell or get anyone else to sell there.